wix-incubator/wix-developers-example-apps/oauth-boilerplate/ObserverNotes.md

 11:15 - dev center setup
 David is very familiar with DC, is flying through the steps

+Try to note:
+- what confuses and/or frustrates them, even if they figure it out right afterward
+- how they approach each task
+- what they misunderstand, can't find, do incorrectly
+- what they do differently from the happy flow that works

 ## Extra help for step 5